jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Look for where it says "logo".
 You only want to make a change.
 Look for the class "site-header__logo-link".
 Add some text right before the "</a>" closing tag.

 Go to the debut folder on the command prompt.
-Type theme watch and then change what you put before the "</a>" tag.
+Type "theme watch" and then change what you put before the "</a>" tag.

 Refresh your Shopify store website and look at the change.